gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 of entities keeps growing, ideally for implementing infinite scroll style ui.
-When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to is[Collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]LoadResult to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
-Requires withEntities and withCallStatus to be used.
+When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to is[Collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]Result to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
+Requires withEntities and withCallStatus to be used.</p>
+<p>The generated set[Collection]Result method will append the entities to the cache of entities,
+it requires either just set of requested entities set[Collection]Result({ entities }) in which case it will assume there is no more result if you set less entities than the requested buffer size, or you can provide an extra param to the entities, total set[Collection]Result({ entities, total }) so it calculates if there is more or a hasMore param set[Collection]Result({entities, hasMore}) that you can set to false to indicate the end of the entities.</p>
-Requires withEntities and withCallStatus to be present in the store.</p></dd>
+<p>Requires withEntities and withCallStatus to be present in the store.</p></dd>
 <dt><a href="#withEntitiesMultiSelection">withEntitiesMultiSelection(config)</a></dt>
 <dd><p>Generates state, signals and methods for multi selection of entities.
 Warning: isAll[Collection]Selected and toggleSelectAll[Collection] wont work
-correctly in using remote pagination, because they cant select all the data</p></dd>
+correctly in using remote pagination, because they cant select all the data.</p>
+<p>Requires withEntities to be used before this feature.</p></dd>
 <dt><a href="#withEntitiesSingleSelection">withEntitiesSingleSelection(config)</a></dt>
-<dd><p>Generates state, computed and methods for single selection of entities.
-Requires withEntities to be present before this function.</p></dd>
+<dd><p>Generates state, computed and methods for single selection of entities.</p>
+<p>Requires withEntities to be present before this function.</p></dd>
 <dt><a href="#withEntitiesLocalSort">withEntitiesLocalSort(config)</a></dt>
-<dd><p>Generates necessary state, computed and methods for sorting locally entities in the store.
-Requires withEntities to be present before this function</p></dd>
+<dd><p>Generates necessary state, computed and methods for sorting locally entities in the store.</p>
+<p>Requires withEntities to be present before this function</p></dd>
 <dt><a href="#withEntitiesRemoteSort">withEntitiesRemoteSort(config)</a></dt>
 <dd><p>Generates state, signals, and methods to sort entities remotely.
 When the sort method is called it will store the sort
-and call set[Collection]Loading, and you should either create an effect that listens to [collection]Loading and call the api with the [collection]Sort params and use wither setAllEntities if is not paginated or set[Collection]LoadResult if is paginated with the sorted result that come from the backend, plus changing the status  and set errors is needed. or use withEntitiesLoadingCall to call the api with the [collection]Sort params which handles setting the result and errors automatically.
-Requires withEntities and withCallStatus to be present before this function.</p></dd>
+and call set[Collection]Loading, and you should either create an effect that listens to [collection]Loading and call the api with the [collection]Sort params and use wither setAllEntities if is not paginated or set[Collection]Result if is paginated with the sorted result that come from the backend, plus changing the status  and set errors is needed. or use withEntitiesLoadingCall to call the api with the [collection]Sort params which handles setting the result and errors automatically.</p>
+<p>Requires withEntities and withCallStatus to be present before this function.</p></dd>
 <dt><a href="#withEventHandler">withEventHandler(eventHandlerFactory)</a></dt>
 <dd><p>Adds an event handler to the store, allowing the store to listen to events and react to them.
 This helps with the communications between different store feature functions, normally a store feature can only